rohgoyal/getting-started/bluemix/getting-started-discovering-apis/README.md

 ![API Products](images/3.1-create-account.png)

 2. Fill in the required fields and select **Create new account** at the bottom of the page.
->![info]
->Use a different email address than the one used to create your developer portal in the previous tutorial.
+**Note:** Use a different email address than the one used to create your developer portal in the previous tutorial.
 ![API Products](images/3.2-create-new-account.png)

 3. Once the developer account is created, log in to view the home page.
 You must have an app to subscribe to the APIs.
 Select **Apps** to go to the registered apps page.